-Have you heard?
-Video marketing is taking over.
-If you’re not using videos in your marketing, you’re going to fall behind.
+You might have heard, video marketing is taking over.
+If you’re not currently using videos in your marketing, you’re already behind.

-In this post, you’re going to learn an easy way to make great Youtube videos using your phone.
+In this post, you’re going to learn an easy way to make great Youtube videos and grow your channel using your phone.

 Why Video Is Here To Stay